Skip to content

 Getting Started

-Follow these steps to set up the OWASP Amass Project using Docker Compose:
+Follow these steps to set up Amass using Docker Compose:

 Prerequisites